pburkholder/eponymous-principles/presentation.md

 ![inline](media/CloudFoobaryPoo.png)

-^poop. and not just metaphorical poo but I ponder literal crap and the eons long evolution of poop, that is:
+^poop. and not just metaphorical poo but I ponder literal feces and the eons long evolution of excrement, that is:

 ---